songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_deployments.md

 sectionnumber: 1.2
 ---

 We are finally ready to get started with Kubernetes.
-You should have been given the setup instrutions by your teacher and be logged in your own namespace.
+You should have been given the setup instructions by your teacher and be logged in your namespace.

-In this lab, we are going to deploy our first container image and look at the concepts of Pods, Services, and Deployments.
+In this lab, we deploy our first container image and look at the concepts of Pods, Services, and Deployments.

 ## {{% task %}} Start and stop a single Pod

-We are going to have a look at deploying a pre-built container image from Quay.io or any other public container registry.
+We have a look at deploying a pre-built container image from Quay.io or any other public container registry.

-First, we are going to directly start a new Pod.
+First, we start a new Pod.
 For this we have to define our Kubernetes Pod resource definition.
 Create a new file `pod_awesome-app.yaml` with the content below.

 ```yaml
 apiVersion: v1